nemerosa/ontrack-jenkins-cli-pipeline/README.md

 * [`ontrackCliDownload`](vars/ontrackCliDownload.md) - downloads the [Ontrack CLI](https://github.com/nemerosa/ontrack-cli) and sets it into the path
 * [`ontrackCliConnect`](vars/ontrackCliConnect.md) - creates a connection configuration for the Ontrack CLI, based on provided information or the environment

+## Failsafe

+In case you want to utterly disable all the Ontrack steps, in all pipelines, to do something and in particular, you want to remove any connection to the Ontrack server, you can set the `ONTRACK_STOP` global environment variable to `true`.

+> Note that steps _returning_ values will then return a null or empty value.